snesrev/zelda3/README.md

 You need a copy of the ROM to extract game resources (levels, images).
 Then once that's done, the ROM is no longer needed.

-It uses the PPU and DSP implementation from [LakeSnes](https://github.com/elzo-d/LakeSnes).
+It the PPU and DSP implementation from [LakeSnes](https://github.com/elzo-d/LakeSnes).
 Additionally, it can be configured to also run the original machine code side by side.
 Then the RAM state is compared after each frame, to verify that the C implementation is correct.

 I got much assistance from spannierism's Zelda 3 JP disassembly and the other ones that documented loads of function names and variables.